 The main recognition and measurement standards used by the Company in the preparation of its financial statements are the following:

-As a general rule, intangible assets are recognised initially at their purchase price or production cost.
+Generally, intangible assets are recognised initially at their purchase price or production cost.
 They are subsequently carried at cost less accumulated amortisation and any impairment losses.
 These assets are amortised over their useful lives.

 The intangible assets correspond to: